iv4xr-project/aplib/README.md

 new Thread(() -> agent.loop()) . start()
 ```

-## iv4XR Framework
+## iv4XR Core

-The iv4XR Framework is a framework to do automated testing by using agents.
+The iv4XR Core is a library to do automated testing by using agents.
-It can be used to test any target system as long as there is an interface between it and the agents.
+It can be used to test any target system **as long as there is an interface between it and the agents**.
 Since this interface depends on the technology used by the System under Test (SUT), the iv4XR does not offer pre-made interface; so, the SUT developers need to construct one first.
 Technically, this interface needs to implement a `aplib` Java Interface named `Environment`.

 [Tutorials and examples](./docs/iv4xr)
    * [Testing a Java class](./docs/iv4xr/testagent_tutorial_1.md)